Skip to content

 Run it with sensible defaults

 Using weekly food waste of 10, bin collection cost annual of 200, compost setup cost of 100, compost value per kg of 0.5, the calculation works out to 440.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Weekly Food Waste (kg), Bin Collection Cost Annual, Compost Setup Cost, and Compost Value per kg — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works